solana-labs/solana/docs/src/implemented-proposals/rent.md

 ### Current design rationale

 Under the preceding design, it is NOT possible to have accounts that linger, never get touched, and never have to pay rent.
-Accounts are always pay rent exactly once for each epoch, except rent-exempt, sysvar and executable accounts.
+Accounts always pay rent exactly once for each epoch, except rent-exempt, sysvar and executable accounts.

-This is intended design choice.
-Otherwise, it would be possible to trigger unauthorized rent collection with `Noop` instruction by anyone who may unfairly profit the rent (a leader at the moment) or save the rent given anticipated fluctuating rent cost.
+This is an intended design choice.
+Otherwise, it would be possible to trigger unauthorized rent collection with `Noop` instruction by anyone who may unfairly profit from the rent (a leader at the moment) or save the rent given anticipated fluctuating rent cost.

-As another side-effect of this choice, also note that this periodic rent collection effectively forces validator not to store stale accounts into a cold storage optimistically and save the storage cost, which is unfavorable for account owners and may cause transactions on them to stall longer than the others.
-On the flip side, this prevents malicious users from piling significant amount of garbage accounts, burdening validators.
+As another side-effect of this choice, also note that this periodic rent collection effectively forces validators not to store stale accounts into a cold storage optimistically and save the storage cost, which is unfavorable for account owners and may cause transactions on them to stall longer than others.
+On the flip side, this prevents malicious users from creating significant numbers of garbage accounts, burdening validators.

-As the overall consequence of this design, all of accounts is stored equally as validator's working set with same performance characteristics, straightly reflecting the uniform rent pricing structure.
+As the overall consequence of this design, all accounts are stored equally as a validator's working set with the same performance characteristics, reflecting the uniform rent pricing structure.

 ### Ad-hoc collection